TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/Miscellaneous/Googledocsandsheets/Googlesheets/readme.md

 ## Description
 TIBCO Flogo® Connector for Google Sheets allows you to edit spreadsheets in real-time.

-This example demonstrate how we can create and use Google Sheet activities.
+This example demonstrates how we can create and use Google Sheet activities.
 Google Sheets bascially contains 4 activities.
 The main purpose of these activities are:

-a) Get Google Sheet Data :  To retrieve data from your Google Sheets and make it available in the output(You can get data from a particular row or coloumn).
+a) Get Google Sheet Data :  To retrieve data from your Google Sheets and make it available in the output(You can get data from a particular row or column).
 You can specify a cell range from which to retrieve data.

 b) Copy Sheet: To copy data from one tab in a source Google Sheet to another tab in a destination Google Sheet.
 This activity will copy the data from the named sheet to the destination Google sheet.
 Make sure that the destination sheet already exists.